-When modernizing a complex booking service, we strive to make it convenient for both users (ease of searching and comparing various offers) and administrators (ease of maintenance).
+When modernizing a complex booking service, our software modernization company strives to make it convenient for both users (ease of searching and comparing various offers) and administrators (ease of maintenance).
 To this end, we can choose a layered architecture, which differs by well-defined logic and ease of implementation via various frameworks.
 Also, it allows us to apply principles of domain-driven design (DDD) to make the backend development more business-oriented.

 In its simple form, the approach implies a strict separation of the application layers: